Arjun Nandhakumar

-Arjun Nandhakumar (born 22 August 1986) is an Indian actor, who appears in Malayalam films.
-He made his debut in 2012 with Casanovva directed by Rosshan Andrrews.
+Arjun Nandhakumar (born 22 August 1986) is an Indian actor who appears in Malayalam films.
+He made his debut as a supporting actor in 2012 with Casanovva directed by Rosshan Andrrews.

 Early life and education

 Arjun Nandhakumar was born in Chennithala, Kerala.
 He completed his primary education at Sree Bhuvaneswari English Medium High School, Mannar.
 He did his BDS at Government Dental College, Thiruvananthapuram.
 Before entering the film industry, he worked as a model.
 He married Divya Pillai on 21 June 2021.